 g.
-Diploma: a, by the Board of Examiners, awarded document (certificate) which provides proof that the final examination of said programme has been successfully completed (as referred to in Article 7.11 of the Act).
-It is recorded on the diploma which programme has been successfully completed; which components were part of the final examination; which degree has been awarded; the date of accreditation of the programme; and, if applicable, which qualification is attached to the final examination.

-Master's Programmes - Faculty of Science valid from September 01, 2018 h.
-ECTS: the European Credit Transfer System; i.
-E-Prospectus: The electronic prospectus containing specific and binding information about the programme.
-The e-Prospectus is included as an attachment to these regulations. j.
+Diploma: A document (certificate), awarded by the Board of Examiners, which provides proof that the final examination of said programme has been successfully completed (as referred to in Article 7.11 of the Act).
+It is recorded on the diploma which programme has been successfully completed; which components were part of the final examination; which degree has been awarded; the date of accreditation of the programme; and, if applicable, which qualification is attached to the final examination. h.
+EC(TS): European Credit (Transfer System); i.
+Education Administration Office the office in the faculty where students can go for information and to register for courses (Science Student Administration); j.
+Prospectus: the digital prospectus containing specific and binding information about the programme: https//studiegids.universiteitleiden.nl/.
+The Prospectus constitutes an integral part of these regulations, as an appendix. k.
 Examination [tentamen]: an inspection of the knowledge, understanding and skills of the student with respect to a particular component, and an assessment thereof (in accordance with Article 7.10 of the Act).
+The assessment can take place in written form, orally as well as digitally, or a combination of these methods.
 An examination may consist of several constituent examinations or practical assignments.
-The inspection is conducted according to the method determined by the Board of the Examiners to assure the quality of examination; k.
-Examiner: the person appointed by the Board of Examiners to conduct examinations, in accordance with Article 7.12c of the Act; l.
-Executive Board the Executive Board is responsible for the daily management of Leiden University and is in charge of all administrative affairs, the management of the university; m.
-Final examination [examen]: the examinations [tentamens] associated with the components belonging to the programme, or the propaedeutic phase of the programme, including an investigation to be carried out by the Board of Examiners, as referred to in Article 7.10 of the Act; n. first/second reader the first or second examiner to read and assess the thesis/final paper/final report; The first reader/reviewer is also the supervisor; 0.
-Leiden Register of Study Programmes [Leids universitair register opleidingen] register 1 of the programmes offered by Leiden University, maintained under supervision the of the Executive Board, referred to in Section 7 of the Executive and Management Regulation; р.
-Level: the level of a component according to the abstract structure as defined in the Leiden Register of Study Programmes framework document; q.
-Nominal duration of study: the study load in years of study as established in the Central Register of Higher Education Programmes; r.
-Portfolio: a monitoring and assessment file that makes it possible for students to (1) demonstrate that they have attained a sufficient level of academic education to be awarded the degree; (2) record their personal process of academic learning during the programme; and (3) receive appropriate supervision and study advice; s.
-Practical: a practical assignment that contributes to an examination or final examination, as referred to in Article 7.13(2), (d), of the Act, that takes one of the following forms:
+Credits are only awarded for examinations passed.
+The inspection is conducted according to the method determined by the Board of the Examiners to assure the quality of examination and final examinations; I. Examiner: the person appointed by the Board of Examiners to conduct examinations, in accordance with Article 7.12c of the Act; m.
+Executive Board the Executive Board is responsible for the daily management of Leiden University and is in charge of all administrative affairs, the management of the university; n.
+Final examination [examen]: the examinations [tentamens] associated with the components belonging to the programme, including an investigation to be carried out by the Board of Examiners, as referred to in Article 7.10 (2) of the Act; 0.
+First/second examiner/reader the first or second examiner to read and assess the thesis/final paper/final report; The first reader/examiner is also the supervisor; p.
+Language of instruction the language of a programme, in which lectures and tutorials are given and examinations and final examinations are held; q.
+Leiden Register of Study Programmes [Leids universitair register opleidingen] Register of the programmes offered by Leiden University, maintained under the supervision of the Executive Board, referred to in Article 7 of the Management and Administration Regulations; r.
+Level: the level of a component according to the abstract structure as defined in the Leiden Register of Study Programmes Framework Document; S. Nominal duration of study: the study load in years of study as established in the Central Register of Higher Education Programmes;